aaronkjones/noobs-term/README.md

 ## Overview

-Noobs Terminal is a single-command installer that incorporates some of the wonderful terminal programs, packages, and configurations that are commonly installed together.
+Noobs Term is an installer that incorporates some of the wonderful terminal programs, packages, and configurations that are commonly installed together.

 -   [Homepage](https://noobs-term.com) - Documentation